LCweb-ita/LC-Lightbox-LITE/README.md

 # LC Lightbox (LITE)
-LC Lightbox is a modern jQuery lightbox focused on contents.
-Show and mix images, videos, iframes and HTML.<br/> Totally responsive and adaptive, is extremely flexible to be tailored in the minimum details!
+LC Lightbox is a modern jQuery lightbox focused on contents.<br/> Totally responsive and adaptive, is extremely flexible to be tailored in the minimum details!

 Hassle-free and immediate setup using an unique javascript file. <br/>